Proxyanalyst LogoProxyanalyst

 Huey-Jen (Jenny) Su

-Dr. Su joined the board in February 2025, well within the 24-month new-director exemption window, so the TSR underperformance trigger does not apply to her; no other disqualifying flags were identified.
+Dr. Su joined the board in February 2025, which is well within the 24-month exemption window, so she is exempt from the TSR underperformance trigger; her academic and leadership background is relevant and no other policy flags apply.

 Say on Pay